-In the past few weeks I have managed to revive several of my old hard disks, some of which I hadn’t spun up for over 15 years.
-The main reason for doing this was to recover my old MP3 collection, after having quit all major music streaming platforms.
-In the process of organising these files, I stumbled upon a series of Speed tribute mixes by Lee Mascall, a DJ who also went by the lennylightweight handle on Discogs.
-I originally downloaded seven of them from the lightweightindustries.co.uk website, which sadly went offline around 2009.
-Below, I am sharing my favourite of them all, Volume 5, along with the tracklist, which was preserved in the MP3 metadata portion of the file.
+Over the past few weeks, I have managed to revive a few of my old hard disks, some of which I hadn’t used in over 15 years.
+I did this to recover my old MP3 collection, after quitting all major music streaming platforms.
+While going through the files, I stumbled upon a series of Speed tribute mixes by Lee Mascall, a DJ who also went by the lennylightweight handle on Discogs.
+I originally downloaded all seven of them from the lightweightindustries.co.uk website, which went offline around 2009.
+Below, I am sharing my favourite one from the series, Volume 5, along with the tracklist that was stored in the MP3 metadata portion of the file.

 Tap here to expand Lee Mascall’s bio